 In any case, verify that your provider meets these requirements.

-If you are not sure which provider you should choose, choose one of the hosting providers recommended by WordPress.org.
+If you are unsure which provider you should choose, choose one of the hosting providers recommended by WordPress.org.

-If you are already using one of the recommended providers or have verified your provider’s security criteria, you can continue with securing your site.
+You can continue securing your site if you have already used one of the recommended providers or have verified your provider’s security criteria.

 Secure Updates and Creating a Backup

-To fix security issues and errors, it’s recommended to update WordPress core and plugins regularly, because outdated software no longer receives security updates, and your website becomes much more susceptible to malicious hacking attempts.
+Updating WordPress core and plugins regularly is recommended to fix security issues and errors because outdated software no longer receives security updates, and your website becomes much more susceptible to malicious hacking attempts.

-So make sure that you keep the WordPress core as well as the plugins and themes up to date.
+So ensure that you keep the WordPress core and the plugins and themes up to date.
 Open the WordPress Dashboard and click on “Updates.”
 You will receive an overview of the WordPress core system’s updates, the plugins, and the themes.

 Some WordPress users are afraid to update their WordPress sites.
 They fear that doing so will damage their website.